 - 3. This document contains the information that must be disclosed in accordance with clauses 2.4.1 to 2.4.5 of the Electricity Distribution Information Disclosure Determination 2012.
-Part of this required information is a demonstration of the extent to which the pricing methodology is consistent with the Electricity Authority's pricing principles4 and, if necessary, an explanation of the reasons for any inconsistency between the pricing methodology and the pricing principles5.
-We do not believe there is any inconsistency between this pricing methodology and the pricing principles. - 4.
+Part of this required information is a demonstration of the extent to which the pricing methodology is consistent with the Electricity Authority's pricing principles and, if necessary, an explanation of the reasons for any inconsistency between the pricing methodology and the pricing principles.
+We do not believe there is any inconsistency between this pricing methodology and the pricing methodology and the pricing principles. - 4.
 Other legal requirements that affect distribution pricing are contained in the Electricity Distribution Services Default Price-Quality Path Determination 2015 (DPP) and the Electricity (Low Fixed Charge Tariff for Domestic Consumers) Regulations 2004 (Low Fixed Tariff Regulations).

-4 As specified in Distribution Pricing Principles and Information Disclosure Guidelines, originally published by the Electricity Commission in March 2010.
+&lt;sup>4 As specified in Distribution Pricing Principles and Information Disclosure Guidelines, originally published by the Electricity Commission in March 2010.

-Clause 2.4.3(1) of the Electricity Distribution Information Disclosure Determination 2012 refers.
+&lt;sup>5 Clause 2.4.3(1) of the Electricity Distribution Information Disclosure Determination 2012 refers.